-Unless a conditional use is granted by the planning commission for outdoor sales, outdoor sales are restricted as follows:

-- j.
-An outdoor sales special events permit shall be obtained from the Parks and Recreation Department as defined in section 29-69 prior to each event.
-The planning department may require submittal of a site plan and event schedule with the application.
-The special event application is reviewed by other Village departments prior to issuing the special use permit and may impose restrictions on the event when issuing the permit. - (2) Circus, carnival, or similar enterprise

-This use must obtain a special event permit and described in section 26-69 and section 62-34.
+- a.
+Unless a conditional use is granted by the planning commission for outdoor sales, outdoor sales are restricted as follows: - b.
+An outdoor sales special events permit shall be obtained from Village as defined in section 26-69 prior to each event.
+The Community Development Department may require submittal of a site plan and event schedule with the application.
+The special event application is reviewed by Village departments prior to issuing the special use permit and may impose restrictions on the event when issuing the permit. - (2) Circus, carnival, or similar enterprise - This use must obtain a special event permit and described in section 26-69 and section 62-34.